mindscan-de/OrangeMoon-Backend/README.md

 * Quiz single mode
 * Select for Quiz / Build a quiz

 * Translation Memory for a reading a book ... e.g. interesting phrases
 * Make a Quiz from the translation memory

 * also detect negative/past/negative+past tense and other suffixes, which aren't part of the jamdict e.g. tabemashou - let's eat together
 * provide the reading of a sentence (for the Translation memory)
-* input romaji support to just drop switching to the Japan-IME everytime
+* input romaji support to just drop switching to the Japan-IME everytime e.g. between different inputfields in the same application

 * Quiz-Data:
   * Katakana - Readings